Market Spotlight: Spain

 Online Spaniards are also generally less demanding when it comes to customer service, especially when compared to German and French consumers.
 This more laid-back perspective can reduce costs and risk regarding returns.
 (We recently reported about the high expectations French consumers have for online customer service.)
 Spaniards are also more understanding of longer delivery times, which bodes well for cross-border e-retailers.

-Another compelling reason to serve Spain with localized websites and content: the "halo effect" it creates by generating traffic and revenue not only from local Spaniards, but also from Spanish-speaking markets in Latin America.
+Another compelling reason to serve Spain with localised websites and content: the "halo effect" it creates by generating traffic and revenue not only from local Spaniards, but also from Spanish-speaking markets in Latin America.
 You'll learn more about this phenomenon a bit later in this post.

 Spain’s Online Consumers